RobertRingel/LearningTasks4Programming/Java/06_ExceptionHandling/CrashingTaskManager.md

 1) read and run the given Java code
 2) identify the root-cause of the crash
-3) fix the problem withe help of a try-catch-block
+3) fix the problem with help of a try-catch-block

 #### Supporting information